 The highlight of the accompanying programme will be the presentation of the much coveted Retail Technology Europe Awards (Reta Europe) by the EHI Retail Institute on 24 February 2015.
 Prizes will be given to cases of outstanding and innovative use of IT in the retail trade.
 Also, on 25 February 2015, there will be the presentation of the EHI and GS1 Retail Science Award.
 The award is given for outstanding scientific work that picks up innovative ideas and allows application in the retail trade.

-more on: epos systems, mobile payment, cashpoints, mobile shopping, mobile data capture, mobile terminals, epos components, mobile computing, mobile couponing, epos information systems, it security, it hardware, trade fair organizer, event planning, mobile device management, epos suveillance systems
+more on: mobile payment, epos systems, cashpoints, mobile shopping, mobile data capture, mobile terminals, epos components, mobile computing, mobile couponing, epos information systems, IT security, IT hardware, trade fair organizer, event planning, mobile device management, epos suveillance systems